humdrum-tools/humdrum-documentation/tool/metpos/index.md

 successive sonorities in a musical passage.
 Specifically, **metpos** appends a Humdrum ` **metpos` spine to a time-base (`*tb`) input stream.
-The ` **metpos` spine contains integer values indicating the position in the metric hierarchy for each data record \-- given some meter signature.
+The ` **metpos` spine contains integer values indicating the position in the metric hierarchy for each data record &mdash; given some meter signature.

 The highest position in any given metric hierarchy is given the value